 This Deltalab Super Time Line ADM 2048 has been refurbished in our workshop.
-The pots & switches have been cleaned & lubricated and the leak-prone Nicad memory backup battery replaced with a modern alternative.
-The power supply has been recapped & upgraded with new Panasonic caps.
+The pots & switches have been cleaned & lubricated and the power supply recapped & upgraded with new Panasonic caps.
 Original knobs & switches fitted.
 Switched to 220V for use in UK / EU and fitted with a UK plug.
 EU plug available on request.
 Tested & working 100%.
-Photos show the Super Time Line 2048 for sale
+Photos show a Super Time Line 2048 sold previously

-For more information on Deltalab delays, see our new page Hail the Effectron!
+For more information on Deltalab delays, see Hail the Effectron!

 The Effectron was part of the first wave of digital gear to hit studios in the early 1980s.
 RAM was super-expensive so many units had short delay times and were designed for chorus, flanging, phasing and doubling.
 The more expensive devices like the Deltalab Super Time Line 2048 had around 2 seconds of delay time